Joey Salads

-Joseph Peter Saladino, known professionally as Joey Salads is an American YouTube personality and prankster from New York City.
-His eponymous main channel, and second channel Just Viral TV have a total of 557,066,992 video views and 10.090000 million subscribers combined.
+Joseph Peter Saladino, known professionally as Joey Salads, is an American YouTube personality and prankster from New York City.
+His eponymous main channel, and second channel Just Viral TV have a total of 557,066,992 video views and over 10 million subscribers combined.
+He became well known on YouTube for faking viral pranks and social experiments, some with messages that many perceived as racist.

 Personal life

 Saladino grew up in Prince's Bay, Staten Island, New York City.
 His former boss, the manager of a local pizzeria, has stated that Saladino "tweaked operations" to force the restaurant to run more efficiently.

 Saladino attended St. Joseph by-the-Sea High School.
 He then attended classes at the College of Staten Island, but claims to have "learned nothing" there and dropped out to pursue his YouTube career.
 He was removed from social media platform Twitter in May 2020.
 A spokesperson from Twitter stated, "the account was permanently suspended for repeated violations of our platform manipulation and spam policy".

 Career

+Beyond the Neon

+In 2022, Salads starred in the American thriller movie, Beyond the Neon.
+Directed by Larry A McLean and written by Marisa Dzintars and Woodrow Wilson Hancock III, the film takes on a gonzo-journalistic style that immerses the audience into the ride.

+Salads was brought on to the project after the second year of R&D as the project called for someone with real-life experience in dangerous situations and social experiments.
+Beyond the Neon is based on true accounts and follows the story of a Las Vegas escort named Sasha (played by Gila Goodman) who is recognized by her sister Tracy (played by Cynthia Lucero) in a viral social experiment video created by Salads, who plays his internet persona.

+Motivated to reunite the sisters and capture the reunion on camera, Salads and his apprehensive crew are forced into the dangerous and corrupt world of escorting, all while filming every step of their desperate effort to rescue the woman from human sex trafficking in Las Vegas.

+The movie features real footage of a Las Vegas safe house for trafficked survivors, interviews from real survivors in recovery, and other organic documented experiences from the filmmakers throughout.

+Beyond the Neon had a limited theatrical release starting on October 14, 2022, and is now available to stream on Amazon Prime and other VOD platforms.
+Despite some controversy surrounding Salads' involvement in the film, it has been praised for shedding light on the issue of human trafficking and raising awareness of this important social issue.